eenumah/Manufacturing-Comapny-Financial-Statement/README.md

 ---

-# This was really fun for me, thank you for getting to the end!
+# Thank you for getting to the end!